marlinspike/tiny_llm_server/README.md

 - python-dotenv
 - hpptx

+### Models Supported
+The models below are supported directly, and you can add more by slight modifications in the code.
+Mistral is the heavier model, and while you can certainly run it on a CPU, it will be considerably slower than on a GPU.

+- Mistral
+- TinyLlama
+- Phi-2
+- Orca

 #### Configure environment variables
 Copy the `.env.example` file to `.env` and adjust the settings as needed.
 The following variables are available:
 - DEFAULT_MODEL=tinyllama